tjgalvin/wsclean/doc/source/selfcal.rst

 CASA on-the-fly mode
 --------------------

 Certain CASA commands (e.g. ft) will put keywords in a measurement set that turn on the "on-the-fly" (otf) mode.
 In OTF mode, CASA will ignore the ``MODEL_DATA`` column and use other keywords to determine the model data.
-To make use of the ``MODEL_DATA`` after, you can use the delmod CASA command to disable OTF mode:
+To make use of the ``MODEL_DATA`` afterwards, you can use the delmod CASA command to disable OTF mode:

     delmod(vis='myobs.ms',otf=True,scr=False)